VanLoo-lab/DNAStream/docs/design/REGISTRY.md

 - Registries are **append-only**:
 - Rows may never be deleted
 - Rows may never be reordered
 - Existing rows may only be modified via state or metadata fields (e.g., `active`).
+    - Editable metadata fields are any fields that are not in the Registry spine (see above) and not in the `label_from` tuple
+    - Any metadata edits will reset the `modified_at` and `modified_by` fields

 ---